 - HLS 391 Risk Analysis.
-History and process of vulnerability and risk assessment (VRA) as it relates to the protection of critical assets and infrastructure.
-Instruction in common VRA techniques used in both the public and private sectors. - HLS 395 Homeland Security Policy Analysis.
+History and process of risk analysis and management as it relates to the protection of critical assets and infrastructure.
+Instruction in common techniques used in both the public and private sectors. - HLS 395 Homeland Security Policy Analysis.
 Prerequisites: HLS 101, HLS 210, and HLS 260; ENG 102 or 102R or HON 102 with a minimum grade of "C" or ENG 105 with a minimum grade of "B"; and HLS major or departmental approval.
 Develop homeland security policy and legal research and analytic skills.
 Includes coverage of international and U.S federal, state and local policy and legal issues. - HLS 401 Intelligence Process.
 Key questions facing the U.S. intelligence community and its role in homeland security, national defense and international affairs, with a focus on policy, oversight and intelligence support.
 Collection, analysis, sharing, and dissemination of information within and between local, state, and federal government agencies and the private sector. - HLS 402 Counterintelligence.
 History, structure and operations of the US counterintelligence community.
 Includes legal foundations of counterintelligence and critiques of recommended changes to the community. - HLS 403 Intelligence Analysis.
 Examines processes used at local, state and federal levels to conduct intelligence analysis and develop intelligence products.
-Includes advanced instruction in intelligence structured analytic techniques. - HLS 430 Terrorism and Violent Extremism.
+Includes advanced instruction in intelligence structured analytic techniques. - HLS 404 National Security Threats and Responses.
+A study of contemporary U.S. national security threats and responses from homeland security and intelligence perspectives. - HLS 430 Terrorism and Violent Extremism.
 Coverage of politically motivated extremist violence in the United States.
 Includes discussion of definitional issues, radicalization, major attacks, current threats, and principal extremist groups and their ideologies. - HLS 435 HLS Special Topics.
 Study of contemporary issues and special topics in homeland security.
-May be retaken under different subtitles. - HLS 441 Homeland Security Technology.
-Broad overview of homeland security technology.
-Technology as a tool to support homeland security regardless of functional specialty.
-Contribution of technology to deterrence, preemption, prevention, protection, and response. - HLS 445 HLS Field Experience.
+May be retaken under different subtitles. - HLS 445 HLS Field Experience.
 Prerequisite: department chair approval.
 Designed to broaden the educational experience through appropriate observational work assignments in cooperating agencies.
 Minimum 80 hours of observation is required for each academic credit.
 May be retaken to a maximum of twelve hours. - HLS 455 HLS Independent Study.
 Prerequisite: department chair approval.
 Individual reading and research on a problem within the field of homeland security.
 Student must have independent study proposal form approved by faculty supervisor and department chair prior to enrollment.
 May be retaken to a maximum of six hours.